adobe/aepsdk-edgebridge-ios/Documentation/tutorials/data-prep-for-data-collection.md

 ## Select data
 While creating a new datastream, select **Save and Add Mapping** to go to the **Select data** step directly.
 Alternately, if using an already saved datastream, select **Edit Mapping**.
 From here, provide a sample JSON object that represents the data layer used in the application as sent from the Edge Bridge mobile extension.

 The following are examples of the JSON objects sent from the Edge Bridge mobile extension.
-The experience event sent from the Edge Bridge extension contains both **xdm** and **data** JSON objects.
+The Experience event sent from the Edge Bridge extension contains both **xdm** and **data** JSON objects.
 The **data** object contains the context data passed to the _MobileCore.trackAction()_ and _MobileCore.trackState()_ APIs.

-The following is an example of an _MobileCore.trackAction_ API call and the resulting JSON experience event sent to the Edge Network.
+The following is an example of an _MobileCore.trackAction_ API call and the resulting JSON Experience event sent to the Edge Network.
 Note the JSON is truncated to show just the relevant data.
 ```swift
 MobileCore.track(action: "add_to_cart", data: ["product.id": "12345", "product.add.event": "1", "product.name": "wide_brim_sunhat", "product.units": "1"])
 ```

 <details>
-  <summary> Track action experience event  JSON</summary><p>
+  <summary> Track action Experience event JSON</summary><p>

 ```json
 {